-The College of Law and Stetson's AACSB-accredited School of Business Administration offer an accelerated course of study leading to Juris Doctor and Master of Business Administration degrees.
+The College of Law and Stetson's AACSB-accredited School of Business Administration offers an accelerated course of study leading to Juris Doctor and Master of Business Administration degrees.
 This program is designed to broaden career opportunities in the fields of law and business.
 Students must be admitted to both programs.
 Full-time students can complete both degrees within three years, including at least one summer.
 Part-time students also are eligible for this program.
 Courses in the M.B.A. program are taught online, which offers flexibility for student schedules

 About the J.D./M.B.A.
 Program

 If you want to broaden your career opportunities in the fields of business and law, consider Stetson University's J.D./M.B.A. program.
 Students completing the program receive both an M.B.A. degree from the Stetson University School of Business Administration and a J.D. degree from the Stetson University College of Law.
-Holders of these degrees can use the J.D. to provide legal context for managerial activities and the M.B.A. to sharpen administrative and managerial decision-making skills.
+Holders of these degrees can use the J.D. to provide the legal context for managerial activities and the M.B.A. to sharpen administrative and managerial decision-making skills.
 Many CEOs and upper-level managers hold law degrees.

 At Stetson University's College of Law, competence comes from a solid academic curriculum backed by an intensive program of skills training through legal clinics and other real-law experiences.
 As a graduate of the program, you will enter the workforce ready to work with a solid education in business and law designed to develop management competencies.

-In this program, you will enjoy a significant savings in required coursework.
+In this program, you will enjoy significant savings in required coursework.
 Both degrees may be completed within three years.
 The M.B.A. program typically accepts 9 credit hours from a list of directed electives in the law program, and the College of Law accepts 12 credit hours from the M.B.A. program of study.
 Your net benefit is a reduction of 21 credit hours when compared to pursuing the two degrees independently.

 Full-time students generally begin M.B.A. classes after their second semester in law school and may begin M.B.A. classes in the fall, spring or summer.

-All advanced-level M.B.A. requirements for the J.D./M.B.A. program can be satisfied through online M.B.A. courses and selected College of Law live courses.
+All advanced-level M.B.A. requirements for the J.D./M.B.A. program can be satisfied through online M.B.A. courses and selected College of Law to live courses.

 How to Participate in the J.D./M.B.A.
 Program